Stewartside/NextBB/FEATURE_COMPARISON.md

    - Create threads with title and content
    - Thread pinning (schema support, display only)
    - Thread locking (schema support, display only)
-   - View count field (schema exists, but not incremented)
+   - View count tracking (increments on thread view, works for all users)
    - Thread listing with author and timestamps

 4. **Posts/Replies**